 These sit alongside a number of self-portraits, including the both intimate and monumental Bonnard inspired Reading in Bath I and III; never-before seen series Pictures of What I Did Not See, which depicts Joffe undergoing a traumatic illness and being cared for by Esme and a series of startlingly honest self-portraits.
 Produced one a day over the course of a year this 2018 series captures both the artist and her environment – from London’s cool winter light to the haze of a summer in the stifling New York heat.

-Paintings old and new also capture the artist’s mother and daughter, alongside dear friends (such as fellow artist Ishbel Myerscough).
-Portrayed both alone, in groups or alongside the artist, the differences between solitude and company within each of these works feels especially resonant.
+The relationship between subject and place (specifically the domestic interior) and solitude and company within each of these works feels especially resonant.
 To paraphrase co-curator Dorothy Price, art historian and long-time collaborator of Joffe, Joffe’s work ‘traces a finger of time through the very act of being alive.’

 We are delighted to have Chantal’s exhibition at Arnolfini which will be shown along with Hassan Hajjaj: The Path which runs until 1 November 2020.

-Born in 1969, Chantal Joffe lives and works in London and has exhibited nationally and internationally.
+Born in 1969, St. Albans, Vermont, USA, Chantal Joffe lives and works in London, UK.
 She holds an MA from the Royal College of Art and was awarded the Royal Academy Wollaston Prize in 2006.
 Joffe will create a major new public work for the Elizabeth line station at Whitechapel.
 Titled A Sunday Afternoon in Whitechapel, the work will be on view when the Crossrail station opens in 2021.
 Her recent solo exhibition titled Personal Feeling is the Main Thing at The Lowry, Salford in 2018 presented works from across Joffe’s career and alongside works by the German artist Paula Modersohn-Becker.

 Chantal Joffe is represented by Victoria Miro, who have supported the exhibition’s development alongside the work of Professor Dorothy Price, University of Bristol, who has collaborated with Joffe for a number of years, including co-curating Personal Feeling is the Main Thing at The Lowry in 2018.